 Day 7: Wind Cave National Park & Hot Springs

 Hike The Wind Cave Canyon Tail

 The hike is a 3.8 mile out and back trail.
 Don’t let that scare you if you have kids with you, because it’s really more of a walk than a hike.
-However, this a trail this long really isn’t ideal for toddlers and super young kids.
+However, this trail may not be ideal for toddlers and super young kids.
 For parents and older kids or experienced younger kids, it’s perfect!

 The bison actually walk in the fields and around the trails that you’ll be walking on!!
 Super exciting and super scary at the same time, haha.
 It’s a really pretty trail, but make sure to bring water and wear a sun hat because it is super sunny.